-We have interesting opportunities available for people wishing to join our community as working residents and for those wishing to work here on a part-time, non-residential basis.
+We often have interesting opportunities available for people wishing to join our community as working residents and for those wishing to work here on a part-time, non-residential basis.

 All roles require a commitment to community living, co-operation, collaboration and sustainability as well as to the aims of Braziers Park School of Integrative Social Research.